HomeResourcesHow to use your foreign credit...

 Credit history used to stop at the border—until now

-Why?
-The underlying issue is that banks and credit bureaus previously didn’t have the technology to interpret different credit scoring models from systems from around the world.
-So when you try to transfer your credit to the US, it can seem impossible.
+U.S. banks and credit bureaus previously didn’t have the technology to interpret different credit scoring models from systems from around the world—until now.

-Here’s the good news: Nova Credit has built technology to translate foreign credit data from countries like Australia, Canada, India, Mexico, the UK and more into the U.S.-equivalent score that newcomers can share with U.S. companies when they apply for credit products here.
+The good news: Nova Credit has built technology to translate foreign credit data from countries around the world into a U.S.-equivalent score that newcomers can share with U.S. companies when they apply for credit products here.

-This means that newcomers to the U.S. can now apply for credit cards, apartments, loans and other credit products by using their foreign credit history.
-Once you use your foreign credit history to get a credit card or other credit product here, you can start to build a U.S. score.
-We can even show you how to get a US credit card from overseas and how to get a US credit card from abroad.
+This means that newcomers to the U.S. can now apply for credit cards, phone plans, auto loans and other credit products by using their foreign credit history—rather than starting from scratch.
+Once you use your foreign credit history to get a credit card or other credit product in the U.S., you can start to build a U.S. credit history by responsibly managing those accounts.

 Apply for an American Express ® Personal Card using your foreign credit history